11 Best Wireless Hacking Hardware Tools

 During re-authentication, an attacker can steal the WPA handshake and use it to brute-force the password for the network.

-Also, de-authentication is useful in “Evil Twin” attacks, where the attacker disconnects the client from the wireless network and force the client to authenticate to a “Rouge Access Point”.
+Also, de-authentication is useful in “Evil Twin” attacks, where the attacker disconnects the client from the wireless network and forces the client to authenticate to a “Rouge Access Point”.

 This device is also available as a smartwatch with an OLED Display and has the same ESP8266 chip.
-The latest version (v3) of the WiFi Deauther Wristband has an 800mAh lithium battery that gives up to 8-10 hrs working time.
+The latest version (v3) of the WiFi Deauther Wristband has an 800mAh lithium battery that gives up to 8-10 hours of working time.

 Note: The ESP8266 only supports 2.4GHz frequency.